ARCHER2-HPC/archer2-docs/docs/user-guide/hardware.md

 **2nd-generation Infinity Fabric technology:**

-Infinity Fabric technology is used for communication among different components throughout the node: within cores, between cores, between CCXs in a CCD, among CCDs in a socket, to the main memory and PCIe, and between the two sockets.
+Infinity Fabric technology is used for communication among different components throughout the node: within cores, between cores, between *core complexes* (CCX) in a *core complex die* (CCD), among CCDs in a socket, to the main memory and PCIe, and between the two sockets.
 The Rome processors are the first x86 systems to support 4th-generation PCIe, which delivers twice the I/O performance (to the Slingshot interconnect, storage, NVMe SSD, etc.) compared to 3rd-generation PCIe.

 ### Processor hierarchy